BramDC3/Cocktailr/README.md

 I've been working with Flutter for nearly 2 years but I still learn new things every week.
 That's why I keep improving and refining Cocktailr and it will probably never truly be 'done'.
 I've made a list of features I still want to add and chores I have to do, feel free to leave any suggestions if you have them.

 - Write unit tests
+- Use the Inject package to improve the dependency injection
 - Add proper error handling
 - Add a dialog service
 - Set up proper pipelines on Codemagic for beta and release builds